thumbnail image

 Members also contribute to the governance of Ikebana International as delegates to regional conferences and world conventions.

-In 1988, the chapter managed the 11th North American Regional Conference in San Diego.
+In 1988, the chapter hosted the 11th North American Regional Conference in San Diego.

 Other Chapter Activities